+One of the strengths of Common Ground Camp is our amazing staff team!
 Our camps are staffed by teachers, assistant teachers, counselors, and junior counselors.

 Our teachers are professionals who have significant experience with children and lots of enthusiasm for outdoor play and exploration.
 Our teachers represent a diverse range of ages and backgrounds, and they all share a love of child-centered adventure and learning.
-Each camp has a head teacher that you will sign your child in and out with each day.
-The head teacher is joined by one or more co-teachers in each camp.

-Counselors are high school students who have earned a job working in camp by volunteering with children’s programs during the school year and/or by being an amazing Junior Counselor in a previous summer.
+Counselors are high school students who have earned a job working in camp by volunteering with children’s programs during the school year and/or by being an amazing Junior Counselor or counselor in a previous summer.
 Many of our counselors are Common Ground High School Students.
 Counselors assist teachers with activities, sing songs, play games, help make sure that hands are washed and water bottles are filled, and bring lots of fun to each camp day.
 They are learning about child development and are not primarily in charge of leading activities, guiding behavior, or caring for first aid needs (the camp teachers are responsible for these roles).

 Junior counselors are our hard working volunteers!
-They are former campers, ages 13 and up, who love working with young children and may be interested in earning a counselor position in the future.
-They primarily help in camps for ages 4 – 7.
+They are former campers, ages 14 and up, who love working with young children and may be interested in earning a counselor position in the future.
+They primarily help in camps for ages 4 – 8.
 Junior counselors are great friends – they read stories, tie shoes, fill water bottles, and hold hands on challenging hikes!